Lindsey Robert Rose: Other crimes

 In December 1998, Rose was sentenced for other crimes to which he had confessed: conspiracy to pervert the course of justice, robbery, kidnapping, robbery whilst armed, malicious wounding, larceny and supplying a prohibited drug.
-The additional prison terms summed to forty years, to be served concurrently (the longest being eight years).
+These additional prison terms summed to 39 years.

-Notably, on New Year's Day in 1983, Rose and criminal associates had hijacked a semi-trailer containing cigarettes valued at $600,000 and held two truck drivers hostage for several hours.
+Notably, on New Year's Day in 1983, Rose and criminal associates hijacked a semi-trailer containing cigarettes valued at $600,000, and held two truck drivers hostage for several hours.

 Prison life

-Rose was one of the first six inmates of Goulburn Gaol's High Risk Management Unit upon its creation in 2001.
+Rose was one of the first six inmates of Goulburn Correctional Centre's High Risk Management Unit upon its creation in 2001.

-On 19 November 2005 The Daily Telegraph reported that Rose was unhappy with the fact that a number of inmates had converted to Islam.

-On 23 September 2007 The Daily Telegraph reported that Rose had written a letter to prison management indicating he would help to stop inmates converting to Islam.
+On 19 November 2005 The Daily Telegraph reported that Rose was unhappy with the fact that a number of inmates had converted to Islam and in September 2007 reported that Rose had written a letter to prison management indicating he would help to stop inmates converting to Islam.

-On 7 October 2007 The Daily Telegraph reported that Rose was one of several inmates who had smuggled out "letters of complaint" against a range of conditions at the jail.
+On 7 October 2007 The Daily Telegraph reported that Rose was one of several inmates who had smuggled out "letters of complaint" against a range of conditions at the prison.
 It said that education was "virtually non existent in the HRMU [High Risk Management Unit]...Many inmates do not complete courses as they are thwarted by perfunctory teachers or ridiculous decisions ...Example: An inmate in another part of the prison is caught with contraband on a computer, the department of corrective services ban all computers, effectively putting inmates back to the Stone Age."